 Georgia allows the operation of both autonomous vehicles and trucks under legislation passed in 2017.
-Driverless vehicles are free to operate in the state as long as they are fully insured and registered with the Department of Motor Vehicles.
+Driverless vehicles are free to operate in the state if they are fully insured and registered with the Department of Motor Vehicles.
 At present, no robo-taxi services are operating in the state; however, several autonomous shuttle projects are in their infancy.